 That is, retired or moved on…not necessarily ⚰️!

 One good sign is “how well” your people are doing now.
 Have they had successful, fulfilling careers?
 For those that truly demonstrated leadership abilities & potential, have they moved up the proverbial ladder, become successful leaders themselves?
 And “how well” has to do more with them accomplishing their personal goals than anything else…material gains, wealth, power, status.

 Are they good people?
 Do they treat others with respect & dignity in much the same manner in how you treated them?

 The second sign is what they say about you…years later…to you & to others.

 Do they remember the good ol’ days with a great deal of fondness?
-Are you compared to (all the) others/leaders they’ve had since you & up ‘til now?

 Do they use words that go beyond the standard lingo used to describe “business people”?
 Do they feel that you truly connected with them on a personal level?

 Remember, you don’t necessarily lead a team, an area, an organization…you lead people.